Dust

 Large dust storm over Libya

-Atmospheric or wind-borne fugitive dust, also known as aeolian dust, comes from arid and dry regions where high velocity winds are able to remove mostly silt-sized material, deflating susceptible surfaces.
+Atmospheric or wind-borne fugitive dust, also known as aeolian dust, comes from arid and dry regions where high speed winds are able to remove mostly silt-sized material, abrading susceptible surfaces.
 This includes areas where grazing, ploughing, vehicle use, and other human behaviors have further destabilized the land, though not all source areas have been largely affected by anthropogenic impacts.[4]
 One-third of the global land area is covered by dust-producing surfaces, made up of hyper-arid regions like the Sahara which covers 0.9 billion hectares, and drylands which occupy 5.2 billion hectares.[5]

 Dust in the atmosphere is produced by saltation and abrasive sandblasting of sand-sized grains, and it is transported through the troposphere.
 This airborne dust is considered an aerosol and once in the atmosphere, it can produce strong local radiative forcing.
 Saharan dust, in particular, can be transported and deposited as far as the Caribbean and the Amazon basin, and may affect air temperatures, cause ocean cooling, and alter rainfall amounts.[4]

-Middle East edit
+Middle East

 Dust in the Middle East has been a historic phenomenon.
 Recently, because of climate change and the escalating process of desertification, the problem has worsened dramatically.
 As a multi-factor phenomenon, there is not yet a clear consensus on the sources or potential solutions to the problem.